D2KLab/sparql-transformer/README.md

     $<SPARQL PREDICATE>[$modifier[:option...]...]

-The subject of the predicate is always `?id`, while the object is automatically assigned.
+The subject of the predicate is the variable (declared of automatically assigned) of the closer `@id`/`id` in the structure (if it exists, otherwise is the default `?id`).
+The object is manually (with the `$var` modifier) or automatically assigned.

 Some modifiers can be present after, separated by the `$` sign.
 The `:` prepend the options for a given modifier.

 |MODIFIER|OPTIONS|NOTE|
 |---|---|---|